 Ismail Yesildirek (T02)

 Power generation by renewable energy resources is evolving due to the increase of energy demand.
 There are many different types of renewables that are being incorporated into the grid, but one that is not fully explored is the use of tidal energy.
 Tidal energy is the use of tides to generate electricity by the use of turbines.
 Wave energy is created by harvesting the energy of waves moving hydraulic pumps to generate electricity.
 The purpose of this research is to show if the current technologies in the tidal energy field would be adequate or cost efficient to integrate into the concept of smart/micro grid in the United States.
-Smart grid is define according to the department of energy as “a class of technology people are using to bring utility electricity delivery systems into the 21st century, using computer-based remote control and automation” and micro grid is define as “localized grids that can disconnect from the traditional grid to operate autonomously”.
+Smart grid is defined according to the department of energy as “a class of technology people are using to bring utility electricity delivery systems into the 21st century, using computer-based remote control and automation” and micro grid is defined as “localized grids that can disconnect from the traditional grid to operate autonomously”.

 When talking about renewable energy that goes into the smart/micro grid, solar and wind energy are the main focus points.
 The addition of tidal and wave energy into this concept would increase the power generated by renewables and lower the carbon dioxide emissions.
 This research is going to be performed by collecting the energy output to cost ratio of different types of energy generators.
 The factors for this experiment are going to be the location’s kinetic energy, cost of equipment, and energy output.
-The levels are going to be the three different type of energy generators that are going to be tested.
+The levels are going to be the three different types of energy generators that are going to be tested.
 The energy output to cost ratio is going to be the determinant of which of these energy source methods would be the most suitable to put into a smart/micro grid system.

 The expected elapsed time for this project is going be a year with an estimated cost of $350,000.
 The expenses of adding tidal or wave energy sources into the grid would be able to overcome its cost.
 The integration of this system into the grid is going to help with increasing power generation by renewables and will expand on the potential of integrating more renewables throughout the grid system.
 It will also help the environment, since it is a clean energy source.
 Finally the cost of integrating it to a smart/micro grid will improve the costs in the energy industry.